-In our Part 1 article, we have introduced Thermal comfort principle and some essential passive design ideas to optimize buildings to frequent heatwaves.
+In our Part 1 article, we have introduced Thermal comfort principle and some essential passive design ideas to optimize buildings for frequent heatwaves.

-In this article, we continue to introduce other simple yet essential way to avoid thermal discomfort in a building.
+In this article, we continue to introduce other simple yet essential ways to avoid thermal discomfort in a building.

 Optimization of the envelope